- Commanding a Turtle

 Symmetry and consistancy are always good traits of well written programs.
 I first talked about the importance of symmetry a long time ago in lesson 4 (Adding Commands) where we wrote a few procedure which drew letters.

-In this case, I want the specification of the rectangle mouseInRect? works with to match the specification used in my drawRect and fillRect procedures.
-This means it will have inputs x, y, width, and height which describe the rectangular area.
+In this case, I want the position and dimensions of the rectangle that mouseInRect? expects as inputs to match the format used in my drawRect and fillRect procedures.
+This means it will have four inputs: leftX, bottomY, width, and height.
 Here is the skeleton for what I want.

-I think that this procedure will be useful in many of the programs that I will be writing in the future.
-So, once I get it working, it will save me time in the future.
+This procedure will be useful in many of the programs that I will be writing in the future.
 But, if this is my intent - to write the procedure so that it can be reused in the future, I should generalize it a bit more.
 How about writing a lower-level procedure that checks to see if a given x,y coordinate pair is within the boundaries of a rectangle?